wd5gnr/Elf-RcForth/examples/readme.md

 * Hilo and Hilo2 - Games.
 Enter play and follow instructions.
 (Note don't try this in hex mode!)

+* Hilomulti - Multiline hilo game

-* biosinput - Example of calling line input/number parse in BIOS
+* biosinput - Example of calling line input/number parse in BIOS (see also QUERY)

 * Hilo3 - Like Hilo2 but uses bios input

+* disasm - 1802 disassembler (shows ['] and case statements)

+* case - Show off case statement

+* dazzle - Show off some LEDs

+* fact - Factorial

+* random - Random demo of random numbers

 About Breakpoints with Exec